teragrid/asura/README.md

 Check out the variety of example applications in the [example directory](example/).
-It also contains the code refered to by the `counter` and `kvstore` apps; these apps come built into the `abci-cli` binary.
+It also contains the code refered to by the `counter` and `kvstore` apps; these apps come built into the `asura-cli` binary.

 #### Counter

-The `abci-cli counter` application illustrates nonce checking in transactions.
+The `asura-cli counter` application illustrates nonce checking in transactions.
 It's code looks like:

 ```golang
 func cmdCounter(cmd *cobra.Command, args []string) error {